cm-suzuki-ryo/aws-storage-genai-workshop/Readme.md

 ## Agent

-Using the converse API and Amazon Bedrock Pro we can search against our vector database.
+Using the converse API and Amazon Nova Pro we can search against our vector database.

 Example queries: